The Legacy Tree Project

 Become A Sponsor

-We’re proud to launch the Legacy Tree Project with our first partner school—Circle Cross Ranch K–6—where students are stepping up in a big way to grow 300 native trees this year!
+We’re proud to launch the Legacy Tree Project with our first partner school Circle Cross Ranch K–6 where students are stepping up in a big way to grow 500+ native trees this year!

-Each tree costs $33.00 to grow, care for, donate and monitor for 3 years.
+Each tree costs $20.00 to grow, care for, donate and monitor the trees for 3 years.
 That means we're working to raise $10,000 to support Circle Cross Ranch’s full Legacy Tree experience.

 Your sponsorship will help provide: